barryclark/jekyll-now/_posts/2019-03-27-german-zuegnisse-no-fooling-nlp-part2.md

 Just like in the first article, we have a very clean and legally verified dataset with labeled sentences from our editorial department, which serves as a ground truth for the model.
 We decided to use the same scoring system as in our dataset, where the highest score is 1 and the lowest is 4.
 There are no intermediate values between scores.

-## Finding the clusters and assigning clusters
+## Sorting and finding bordering indices

 The key idea is to consider the four scores as four clusters.
 Let’s walk through the technical details of the process.